rkuo2023/K75TML/_posts/guides/2023-01-12-game-guides_en.md

 2. Keep your warehouse 10+, lvl 10 warehouse protect 1M foods & crystals.
 3. Max level of your hospital, add research hospital capacity, add talent points for hospital capacity
 4. No Alliance Hospital !
 (It is costly and take forever to get cured from Alliance Hospital)
-5. Level up your **HALL of WAR** if you want to rally with more members!
+5. Level up your **HALL of WAR** for adding more troops to your rally!
 6. Level up your **EMBASSY** for adding more **reinforcement** troops to you !
 7. Protect your troops by sending them to **Alliance Foretress** or **Alliance Mine**!
 8. Put Hero **Barnaby & Phoebus** on your wall to increase your defense.